adriel-muller/pl-sql-applications/README.md

 # pl-sql-applications
-studies and applications in PL/SQL
+Studies and applications in PL/SQL